-Absence from Work or Study: The University must ensure that colleagues undergoing surgery or receiving medical care (for example: voice therapy or hormone treatment specialists) are given the time to do so.
+Absence from Work or Study: The University must ensure that staff undergoing surgery or attending identity clinics, voice therapy or hormone treatment specialists are given the time to do so.
 Individuals are encouraged to discuss timescales for appointments and/or medical treatment with their Line Manager or Course Director as early as possible so that appropriate arrangements or adjustments can be made.

-University facilities: where any facility is ascribed to a particular gender trans colleagues, students and visitors are entitled to use the toilets and facilities according to their self-identified gender.
+University facilities: where any facility is ascribed to a particular gender trans staff, students and visitors are entitled to use the toilets and facilities according to their self-identified gender.